OpenDevicePartnership/patina-qemu/Platforms/Docs/SBSA/QemuSbsa_ReadMe.md

 **QemuSbsaPkg...**

-- Is another derivative of OvmfPkg based on EDK2 QEMU-SBSA ARM machine type.
+- Is another derivative of OvmfPkg based on EDK II QEMU-SBSA ARM machine type.
 - Will not support Legacy BIOS or CSM.
 - WIll not support S3 sleep functionality.
 - Has 64-bit for both PEI and DXE phase.